 With the fall semester coming to an end, it’s time to reflect.
 Join me as I travel back and reminisce about the most memorable and entertaining highlights the Seawolf athletes had over the last four months.

-Stories By Thomas McIntyre
+Author: Thomas McIntyre

 Northern Light sports writers Thomas McIntyre and Mark Hoffman share their favorite memories of the Great Alaska Shootout.

 The last time we caught up with the Seawolf cross country teams, they were undefeated heading into the midway point of the season.
 Not much has changed.